wzcai99/XuanCE-Tiny/README.md

 ```
 The benchmark function will automatically switch between training and evaluation.

-<strong> Step 10: Use the tensorboard of the wandb to visualize the training process.</strong>
+**Step 10: Use the tensorboard of the wandb to visualize the training process.**
 For the usage of the wandb, we recommand to run a wandb server locally to avoid the network error, to install and run the wandb locally, follow the tutorial [here](https://github.com/wandb/server).
 If everything goes well, the wandb logging and the tensorboard logging will show as follows:
 <div align=center>
 <figure>